Explore the Speakers

 Understanding and Applying Priming in Education

-This CPD session will explore the psychological phenomenon of Priming, an unconscious memory process that influences how individuals think, perceive, and respond based on prior exposure to related concepts.
-As educators, understanding how priming affects cognition and learning can enhance the way we plan, deliver, and scaffold lessons for maximum engagement and retention.
+This CPD session will explore the psychological phenomenon of Priming, an unconscious memory process that influences how individuals think, perceive and respond, based on prior exposure to related concepts.
+As educators, understanding how priming affects cognition and learning can enhance the way we plan, deliver and scaffold lessons for maximum engagement and retention.

 Primary; Non-teaching / Support staff; Teachers; ECTs; SENDCos